LSMarch/MVC-tech-blog/README.md

 ### [How-To](#table-of-contents)
-[See the app in action](https://techblog--mvc.herokuapp.com/) To use MVC-Tech Blog check out the Heroku link, or type `node server.js` or `npm start` in the terminal.
+[See the app in action](https://techblog--mvc.herokuapp.com/) To use MVC-Tech Blog check out the Heroku link: username: cappyton, password: firefly.
+Or type `node server.js` or `npm start` in the terminal.

 ### [Contribution](#table-of-contents)
 Pull requests are welcome!
 For any major changes please open an issue.